ed-roof-maker/os-tools/README.md

-# os-tools
+# OS Tools
-A bunch of cyber / disk tools useful for a developer
+A bunch of cyber / disk tools useful for a developer.

+I use this scripts as XFCE4 right click filemanager accellerators.